KPop3-Daemon-Hunters/ebpf-for-dfir-ext/docs/extension.md

 3. Continuously improve based on user feedback.

 ---
-Follow this document to extend the functionality of `ebpf-for-dfir`.
+Follow this document to extend the functionality of `eBPF-for-DFIR`.
 If you have any questions or need further improvements, feel free to open an issue.